zealice/LeetCodeStudy/README.md

-# hello-world
+# LeetCodeStudy
-the 1st repository
+This repository contains my study codes and notes on LeetCode.